Creative Solutions--Not Just Problems

 WHEN I first became an EHS manager, I thought I knew most of what I needed to know as a professional (during the years since then, I have found out just how much I didn't know), but I would, somewhat infrequently, seek help from an external consultant either to confirm my thoughts or to provide creative solutions for the "opportunities" I had identified.
 Unfortunately, far too many times I received confirmation of the problems, but seldom was I presented with any solutions, much less creative ones!

 I decided that if I were ever a consultant, I wanted to make certain to provide solutions that solved the problem while minimizing any of the downsides (increased cost, lower efficiency, lower quality, decreased morale, etc.).
 Additionally, this approach works whether you are an "internal consultant" working at your own facility or another facility owned by your company, or you are an "external consultant" working for a client.
 While often challenging, it is much more rewarding than showing people how smart you are.

 How do you go about doing this?
 Well, rather than taking the more typical "one size fits all" approach, try for the more business-integrated/system-oriented solution.
-While not all clients will be receptive, most will, and certainly the solutions provided will be more effective and of significant more value in the longer term.
+While not all clients will be receptive, most will, and certainly the solutions provided will be more effective and of significantly more value in the longer term.

 Let's take a look at some working examples.

 Compliance audits provide the most fertile ground for practicing this approach.
 Most organizations that engage a consultant to perform compliance audits want to improve their programs.
 Often, the identified issues are the result of a lack of knowledge of the requirements--but more often than not, the organization has done an inadequate job of developing and implementing the programs and systems necessary to ensure compliance.